knasim/Behavioral-Cloning/writeup_template.md

 After the collection process, I ended with a CSV file just under 5MB.
 I managed to collect a total of 12,349 data points.
 I then preprocessed this data by using model.py

-I finally randomly shuffled the data set and put 25% of the data into a validation set.
+I finally randomly shuffled the data set and put 25% of the collected data points into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I found that the ideal number of epochs was  5 and I used  batch size of 32.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.